Kairotic/mistakes/dyadic.md

 The first definition appears straightforward, but allows us to introduce our first piece of Haskell code, which simply defines a *data type*.
-On the left is given the name of the data type, in this case `Unit`, and on the right all the possible instanaces of that type, which here is again called `Unit`.
+On the left is given the name of the data type, in this case `Unit`, and on the right all the possible instances of that type, which here is again called `Unit`.

 However, the above already has an error, in that in ancient Greece, a unit would not be thought of as abstract in this way; you could think